“The Eager Note on My Door …”

 So what does she do?
 She ultimately lets Don back in, but not before hooking up with a random stranger in a downtown bar as a way to get back at him for his years of infidelity.
 Naturally, however, she doesn’t dare tell Don about it.

 What she does tell him (because she has to, obviously) is that they’re going to have another baby.
 The episode ends with the two of them sitting at the kitchen table in silence, unsure how to react to a marriage built on lies and guilt.
 It’s the only way the season could’ve concluded.

-In many ways, “Meditations in an Emergency” wants us to reflect on how the characters began the season — Betty goes from lovelorn to loveless, Peggy goes from confused to confident and Don goes from … well … he’s still stuck in an eternal mid-life crisis, although he does show some signs of maturity and growth.
+In many ways, “Meditations in an Emergency” wants us to reflect on how the characters began the season — Betty goes from lovelorn to loveless, Peggy goes from confused to confident and Don goes from … well … he remains stuck in an eternal mid-life crisis, although he does exhibit some signs of maturity and growth.

 Just like the season one finale, Don delivers an all-encompassing, emotional speech that serves as one of the highlights of the episode.
 But this time he’s not selling cameras; he’s selling himself.
 And his audience isn’t a smoke-filled room of Kodak executives; it’s a handwritten note to Betty, asking for forgiveness.